-- My health and fitness continue to stay consistent and strong.
+- My health and fitness continues to stay consistent and strong.
 This is despite being close to 50, an age where most women complain that their energy drops while their weight starts to creep out of control.

 - My level of happiness continues to increase (slowly but surely) despite not having an even remotely perfect life.